 Crib Type: Hardwood

 One company consistently earns top marks from eco-minded parents for their hardwood, non-toxic cribs: Green Cradle.
-This company goes above and beyond in terms of transparency, and specializes in making organic and all-natural products without toxic chemicals.
-Their cribs start at around $995 and range all the way up to around $4,400 if you opt for the most expensive model in the priciest hardwood (walnut) with all the accessories to convert the bed into a toddler bed, day bed, and full bed, plus an organic natural latex crib mattress.
+This brand strives for total transparency and specializes in making organic and all-natural products without toxic chemicals.
+Green Cradle cribs start at around $1,545 and go up to around $4,400 for the most expensive model in the priciest hardwood (walnut).
+It includes an organic natural latex crib mattress and all the accessories to convert the crib into a toddler bed, day bed, and full bed.

 Crib Type: Hardwood

-Silva is a sister brand to Romina, making similarly high-end cribs and other furniture, but without the Greenguard Gold certification.
-It seems to me, though, that the company adheres to the same principles of using only safe, healthy materials and no toxic chemicals in finishes, glues, or elsewhere.
-And, presumably because the cost of certification isn’t absorbed into the products, all of the cribs from Silva cost just $795, compared to around $1,000 minimum for Romina cribs.
+Silva is a sister brand to Romina (more on them below).
+The company makes similarly high-end cribs and other furniture but without the Greenguard Gold certification.
+Even so, the company adheres to the same principles of using only safe, healthy materials and non-toxic chemicals in finishes and glues.
+Better yet, the cost of certification isn’t absorbed into the products, so all of the cribs from Silva cost just $1,095, compared to around $1,500 minimum for Romina cribs.

-Silva currently offer three crib designs: Serena, Edison, and Jackson, all for $795.
-These cribs are convertible into a toddler bed, day bed, and full size bed, although conversion kits and toddler guard rails must be bought separately.
+Silva currently offers four crib designs: Serena, Edison, Jackson, and Jordan, all for $1,095.
+These cribs are convertible into a toddler bed, day bed, and full-size bed, although conversion kits and toddler guard rails must be bought separately.

-Like Romina, Silva cribs are made in Europe, in Romania, using European materials.
-They use beechwood (like Romina), only use non-toxic, organic, no-VOC finishes (like Romina), and use dovetailed drawer designs and mortise and tenon joints (like Romina).
-They also employ the same Romina soft-closing drawer system to avoid fingers getting caught and use drawer ‘triggers’ to prevent the drawers being opened by little fingers (like Romina).
-I’m sure you get the point by now.
+Like Romina, Silva cribs are made in Romania, using European materials.
+Similarly, they are made from beechwood, contain non-toxic, organic, no-VOC finishes, and use dovetailed drawer designs and mortise and tenon joints.
+They also employ Romina’s soft-closing drawer system that avoids fingers getting caught and use drawer ‘triggers’ to prevent the drawers from being opened by little fingers.

 Free eBook: Simple Steps to a Greener Home